saied89/advanced-rag/README.md

   3. Activate the virtual environment.
   4. Compile the project dependencies using `uv pip compile requirements.in --output-file requirements.txt`.
   5. Sync the dependencies using `uv pip sync requirements.txt`.

+  If the virtual environment doesn't find `pip` or other modules:
+  1. curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py"  # get the pip package
+  2. python3 get-pip.py # Install the pip package
+  3. pip install ipykernel # Install ipykernel to add the support for Jupyter notebooks to VSC

    **Using traditional `pip`**